RenanZX/abr_dash/README.md

 # ABR and DASH algorithm

-ABR algorithm implemented in a DASH client with python lenguage programing
+ABR algorithm implemented in a DASH client with python language programing